pau13-loop/DeLorean-Rental-OLOO-JS/doc/instructionsAndRefresh.md

 And now add at the top of the files the following `require('dotenv').config()` to be able to user the environment variables saved at the .env

+# ATENTION

+The DB from production has not to be touch at any moment.
+This means we wont do any insert or deletion.

+# This I've Forgot

+## app.js

+En la app se definen las rutas y los midelware.
+A partir de cada ruta definida se le añade la extensión que se le quiera dar y las rutas del endpoint definido comenzarán a partir de dicha extensión. <br/>
+Por ejemplo:<br/>
+Queremos definir el endpoint para el **stock**.
+En la app añadiremos el siguiente statement `app.use('/stock', stockRouter)`.
+Todos los endpoints de stock serán creado a a partir de, `/stock/<name new endpoint of stock>`.